"Come over here and sit on yer uncle's lap!"

 - The play How I Learned to Drive is a Family-Unfriendly Aesop version, as the play and the protagonist are inclined to sympathize with the uncle that molested her (and taught her to drive).

 - William Shakespeare's Richard III tried to marry his niece Elizabeth.
 He's primarily interested in her claim to the throne, but his plan creeps everyone else out.

-- The Venture Bros. episode has The Monarch, missing his family connections, trying to bond with his captives Hank and Dean with fresh baked cookies and taking their ineffectual fighting as good-natured roughhousing.
+- The Monarch, missing his family connections, tries to bond with his captives, Hank and Dean, with fresh baked cookies and taking their ineffectual fighting as good-natured roughhousing.
 The boys are overjoyed to be rescued, Hank claiming Monarch "was getting all 'creepy uncle' on us!"
 (Which, if you were really digging for clues, could imply Doc Venture and The Monarch are brothers?)